Search Results

 • Participants who have been treated with a prior tyrosine kinase inhibitor (TKI) must receive additional approved targeted therapy, if locally available and clinically appropriate, for the applicable genomic alteration, or the participant will not be allowed in the study.

-• Participants must meet the inclusion criteria #4 listed above.
+• Participants must also meet the inclusion criteria #4 listed above.

 • ECOG performance status of 0 to 2.